EgonSaks/cinema-ticket-booking-system/README.md

 ## Features

+- **User registration**: For personalization and access to exclusive deals.
 - **Movie Selection**: Browse through a wide selection of available movies.
 - **Movie Search**: Easily find movies by name using the search feature.
 - **Genre Filtering**: Filter movies based on genres for a more tailored browsing experience.